JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 The [compute shader](https://www.khronos.org/opengl/wiki/Compute_Shader) is OpenGL's interface for general purpose GPU (GPGPU) programming—analogous to NVIDIA's CUDA, which lets you use a GPU for arbitrary floating-point-intensive computation.
-Compute shaders provide cross-platform support and integrate with the rest of the graphics library, for things like accessing textures.
+Unlike CUDA however, compute shaders provide cross-platform support (including integrated GPUs) and integrate with the rest of the graphics library, for things like accessing textures.
 Perfect!!

 As they're meant to be used for GPGPU programming, compute shaders aren't built into the core OpenGL rendering pipeline.
-They must be explicitly invoked (dispatched) separate of the rendering sequence.
+They must be explicitly invoked (dispatched) by the application, separate of the rendering sequence.
 This is actually great for our renderer because being able to control when computes happen means we can have them run only when they're actually needed (when the user pans, zooms, or transforms).

 ```cpp
 // inside application C++ "world logic"